I forgive

 my children for not being born

-but myself I don’t forgive anything
+but myself I do not forgive anything

-(and I don’t ask for forgiveness)
+(and I do not ask for forgiveness)

 I forgive